obadah-nawafleh/test1/README2.md

-Arr[32-35]: Trip time (uint32) starts counting after sending the start command must  be divided by 1 to get the time closest to (0.01 seconds). must  be divided by 100 to get time in closest to (1 seconds).
+Arr[32-35]: Trip time (uint32) starts counting after sending the start command must  be divided by 1 to get the time closest to (0.01 seconds). must  be divided by 100 to get the time closest to (1 second).

 Arr[36-37]: Stored K_Constant (uint16) default value 2000.